yellowme/base-ios/README.md

 2. Make sure to add a proper `.gitignore` file to the project.
 You can use [this one](./YellowPod/.gitignore)

-3. To follow a better structure, you could relocate the `Info.plist` file going to project `Build Settings` under `Packaging` section find the `Info.plist File` config
+3. (Optional) To follow a better structure, you could relocate the `Info.plist` file going to project `Build Settings` under `Packaging` section find the `Info.plist File` config

 4. Prepare the project to support `CocoaPods`